spacelift-io/user-documentation/docs/concepts/run/task.md

 Performing a task will succeed and the task will transition to the [finished](./README.md#finished) state iff the exit code of your command is 0 (the Unix standard).
 Otherwise the task is marked as [failed](./README.md#failed).
 Performing cannot be stopped since we must assume that it involves state changes.

+!!!
+Tip
+    Tasks are not interactive so you may need to add the `-force` argument to the command.

 ## Skipping initialization

 In rare cases it may be useful to perform tasks without initialization - like when the initialization would fail without some changes being introduced.
 An obvious example here are Terraform **version migrations**.
 This corner case is served by explicitly skipping the initialization.
 In the GUI (on by default), you will find the toggle to control this behavior: